plougher/squashfs-tools/Documentation/4.7.3/ACTIONS-README.md

 An action consists of two parts, separated by an ```@```.
 The action to be executed is placed before the ```@```, and one or more tests are placed afer the ```@```.
 If the action or tests has an argument, it is given in brackets.
-Brackets are optional if no argument is needed, e.g.
+Brackets are optional if no arguments are needed, e.g.

 ```